 Cottontown real estate is some of the most expensive in Tennessee, although Cottontown house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cottontown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cottontown is a town of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Cottontown who work in food service (20.00%), community and social services (15.11%), and management occupations (11.11%).
+Overall, Cottontown is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Cottontown who work in sales jobs (15.79%), management occupations (13.88%), and healthcare (13.40%).

 Overall, Cottontown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.